 Chances are, the last person in this position had some exceptional skills and outstanding qualities.
 Think about what they were and make a list.
-Keep the skills that are relevant to the position and use them in the job description.
+Keep the skills that are relevant to the position and use them in the job description for your next hire.

 Which soft skills helped this person succeed?
 Were they an exceptional communicator?
 Did they have above-average problem-solving skills?
 Did they have a sparkling personality?
 A candidate’s soft skills are often a leading indicator of cultural fit, and the right fit can make all the difference.
-In our 2017 Marketing Hiring Trends survey, communications skills were ranked highest by marketing hiring managers.
+In our 2018 Marketing Hiring Trends survey report problem-solving, closely followed by communications skills were ranked highest by marketing hiring managers.

 If this is a new role, think about your ideal candidate and what qualities they would need to stand out from the competition and be an exceptional member of your team.

 2. What could the last person in this role have done better?

 Think about the areas that needed improvement, or which skills were missing that made the job more challenging.
 Consider the skills that would be a bonus but not necessarily required for the role.
 Determine what your ideal hire looks like – professional experience, education, internships, soft skills – and add these characteristics to your list.
 Then, incorporate them into the new job description.